StefanHaunsberger/GeneNameGenieJ/docs/src/man/mirna-functions.md

 # miRNA functions in GeneNameGenieJ

-## Translate input Ids to current version and retrieve metadata
+## Translate any miRNA Id to current version and retrieve metadata

 Most cases require retrieval of miRNA names for the current miRBase version.
 The `convertToCurrentMirbaseVersion` function takes a single or multiple input values and returns the current miRNA name for each input value respectively (where possible).
 The following example illustrates a simple use case where a single miRNA is converted to the current miRBase version.